Provision of Services

-The principal of Thompson Taraz Rand is Andrew S Rand BA FCA.
-Associates are Ian E Maddison BSc FCA, Craig Lockley BA (Hons) FCCA, Ben Howe FCCA, Simon Tu BSc ACA and Chris Whiteoak BSc CTA.
-The firm is registered to carry on audit work in the UK and Ireland and regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales.
+The Director of Thompson Taraz Rand Limited is Andrew S Rand BA FCA.
+Associates are Christopher Whiteoak BSc CTA, Craig Lockley BA (Hons) FCCA, Ben Howe FCCA , Simon Tu BSc ACA and Adrian Hoddinott ACA.
+The Company is regulated for a range of investment business activities by the Institute of Chartered Accountants in England & Wales (ICAEW).

 Company Number: 11467536 (registered in England & Wales)